 The New York Coalition of Sustainability in Higher Education (NYCSHE) It unites representatives of higher education and supporting organizations with a common interest to promote, sustain, and advocate for environmental, economic and social responsibility, as envisioned by the United Nations’ Sustainable Development Goals.

-The REV Campus Challenge promotes clean energy efforts by recognizing and supporting NYS colleges and universities that implement clean energy projects and principles on campus, in the classroom, and in surrounding communities.
-For the purposes of the REV Campus Challenge, clean energy is inclusive of energy efficiency, energy conservation, and renewable energy efforts.
+NYSERDA Clean Green Campuses promotes clean energy efforts by recognizing and supporting NYS colleges and universities that implement clean energy projects and principles on campus, in the classroom, and in surrounding communities.

-REV Campus Challenge members include two- and four-year, public and private institutions from all regions of NYS.
-From community colleges to state research universities to private liberal arts colleges, REV Campus Challenge members represent New York’s leaders in institutional sustainability.
-For more information and a complete list of current members, visit www.nyserda.ny.gov/rev-campus-challenge.
+Members include two- and four-year, public and private institutions from all regions of NYS.
+From community colleges to state research universities to private liberal arts colleges, they represent New York’s leaders in institutional sustainability.
+For more information and a complete list of current members, visit https://www.nyserda.ny.gov/All-Programs/Clean-Green-Campuses.